Feature

 Inviting people

 Open the location and access settings on the event to add people from your organization.
 Added participants can see the event, join the call, and access talking points and outcomes.
+The event's details panel shows the invited people as an avatar stack with controls to add or remove participants; your own avatar sorts first.

 For people outside your organization, copy the guest link from the pre-call screen and share it.
 Guests join with a display name and do not need a Tana account.
 If a guest opens the link before anyone from your team has joined, they wait in a lobby and are let into the meeting automatically as soon as a Tana user starts the call.